jodydadescott/keytab-token-broker/README.md

 In practice the bearer should request a Keytab, decoded the Base64 file to a scratch file, obtain a Kerberos ticket and then discard the Keytab by deleting the file.

+Tokens2Secrets may be ran on Windows, Linux or Darwin but valid Keytabs will only be issued if running on Windows.
+This is because the utility ktpass.exe is used to generate the Keytabs.

 ## Installation

 ### Windows